1 Introduction

 Due to the high price of the natural raw materials and additives in hardwax oil, as well as the labor cost for manual rubbing, the manufacturing cost of hardwax oiled flooring is a little higher than lacquered flooring.
 Per square meter, the price of oiled flooring is 1–4 USD higher than lacquered flooring.
 The specific prices vary slightly depending on the type of flooring base, wood wax oil brand, coating volume and other factors.

 Regarding lamella species, vessel pores are more obvious on ring-porous wood, such as oak, ash and elm.
 This flooring is rich in expression, and the various colors of hardwax oil will enhance the natural texture of wood.
-For diffuse-porous wood and semi-ring porous wood, such as black walnut, maple and cherry wood, the texture is more elegant and delicate; therefore, it is recommended to choose colorless hardwax oil to accentuate the beauty of this wood.
+For diffuse-porous and semi-ring-porous species such as black walnut, maple, and cherry, the grain appears more elegant and delicate.
+Therefore, colorless hardwax oil is recommended to accentuate the wood’s natural beauty.

 The current market share of hardwax oiled flooring is still relatively small.
 But a deeper understanding of the advantages and disadvantages of oiled flooring can help you make a more educated choice when purchasing engineered flooring.
 We believe hardwax oiled flooring will satisfy your unique taste.